 Having an online presence is more essential than ever when it comes to building your brand, increasing your credibility and managing your reputation.
 If you’re not active online, sharing customer reviews and engaging with your audience on social media, you’re severely restricting how your new business prospects can learn about what you can offer.
 Regardless of which sector you operate in, adapting your marketing strategy to combine both online and offline can help you to seize the opportunities presented by the ever-changing digital world.

-- 6 ways to strengthen your online business presence
+- 6 ways to build your business online presence

-- Build a stronger brand – focus on brand purpose
+- Build a community – focus on brand purpose

 - Increase your credibility – keep your online reviews up to date

 - Measure return on investment (ROI) by setting clear objective

 A businesses online presence can be defined by how easy it is to find the business when searching for relevant keywords online, or how many virtual ‘touchpoints’ a customer can interact with when wanting to find out more about your brand, products and services.
 If you have a good online presence, then you’ll be very visible on the internet and social media, making you far more ‘discoverable’ to potential new clients.

 At its most basic format, having a website and ensuring you’re active on relevant social media platforms are both key.
 Similarly, creating a Google Business Listing can quickly display your contact information and encourage people to head to your website when searching online.